Antios/antios-website/src/content/posts/minix/minix.md

 Since the description says hes a cyber criminal and on the FBI most wanted list I decided to check out this list of people for someone who looks similar: https://www.fbi.gov/wanted/cyber

-Scrolling through some of the people on the page I eventually came across a picture that looked simialr to the corrupted image were given.
+Scrolling through some of the people on the page I eventually came across a picture that looked simialr to the corrupted image we're given

 ![Alexesy](./img/alexesy.png "Alexesy")

-Looking more through his FBI wanted profile we'll see a NCIC Number that matches our flag.
+Looking more through his FBI wanted profile I found a NCIC Number that matches the flag

 ![NCIC](./img/ncic.png "NCIC")